-This is the third article in a four-part series on Rick's trip to the Holy Land.
+- This is the third in a four-article series on Rick’s 2013 trip to the Holy Land.
+Previous: A Pilgrimage to the Sea of Galilee

 Lots of tourists go to Palestine, but I’d estimate that 90 percent of them do it in a rush from Jerusalem to Bethlehem to see the Church of the Nativity in Manger Square.
 (Bethlehem is just over the wall that separates Israel and Palestine, about six miles away.)
 They then return directly to Israel without spending a single shekel in restaurants or hotels in the West Bank.
 Obviously, there’s much more to experience in this country.